-10 Books To Read If You're Missing The Great Outdoors**

-Crawled 2020/09/19 — 10 Books To Read If You're Missing The Great Outdoors
+10 Books To Read If You're Missing The Great Outdoors

 Since I’m talking stoke, I must doff my 5-panel cap to Jeffrey Bowman and Gestalten for pulling together the definitive bible of the new outdoor movement.
-I read this just as I was starting my business, and it showed me that people definitely wanted something new in the outdoors.
+I read The Outsiders just as I was starting my business, and it showed me that people definitely wanted something new in the outdoors.
 And introduced me to some folk who became good friends like Miscellaneous Adventures and Trakke.

 California Surfing and Climbing in the 1950s